Francis1408/Francis1408/README.md

 ---
 ## About me :mag_right:

 Hello there!
 My name is Francisco, a pleasure to meet y'all!
-I'm a 23 years old undergrad student majoring Computer Engineering at the [Centro Federal de Educação Tecnológica de Minas Gerais](https://www.cefetmg.br/)
+I'm a 23 years old undergrad student majoring in Computer Engineering at the [Centro Federal de Educação Tecnológica de Minas Gerais](https://www.cefetmg.br/)
 (CEFET/MG).
-Despite being in my junior year, I haven't decided on a specific path in my professional area, considering I'm always down to learn new things!
-To see more about the projects that I've done and currently working on, check out my repository and social media!
+I'm currently taking an exchange year in Germany, where I'm studying at the [Karlsruhe Hochschule - University of Applied Sciences](https://www.h-ka.de/) and working as an intern in the company [realVitual](https://realvirtual.io/).
+To see more about the projects I've done and currently work on, check out my repository!

-- 🌱 I’m currently learning Dart, Flutter
+- 🌱 I’m currently learning Unity, C#
-- 🔭 I’m currently working on [CodeLife Project](https://github.com/CodeLifeOrg/codelife), [Salamanca Project](https://github.com/Pollen-Catcher/salamanca-frontend)

 <!--
 **Francis1408/Francis1408** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.